Kimono needs many accessories because it doesn’t have any zippers and buttons.

 Kimono is sewn in straight lines.

-Dressing kimono is just like placing one sheet of cloth on your body.
+Wearing kimono is just like wrapping the body with one sheet of cloth.

 naga-juban : undergarment